Qurbani (film): Remakes

-Qurbani was remade in Turkish as Çare Sende Allahım directed by Yılmaz Atadeniz in 1984, which Behçet Nacar in Feroz Khan’s role and Müslüm Gürses in Vinod Khanna’s role, and in Tamil as Viduthalai in 1986 by producer K. Balaji.
+Qurbani was remade in Turkish as Çare Sende Allah'ım directed by Yılmaz Atadeniz in 1984, which features Behçet Nacar in Feroz Khan's role and Müslüm Gürses in Vinod Khanna's role, and in Tamil as Viduthalai in 1986 by producer K. Balaji.
 The film had Rajnikant in Feroz Khan's role and Dr. Vishnuvardhan in Vinod Khanna's role and was shot in the United States, but was an average hit.